zhenga8533/bbvw-wiki/docs/mechanics/level_up_move_changes.md

 • Sky Drop is now 80 power.
 • Steamroller is now 80 power.
 • Fire Punch is now 80 power.
-• ThunderPunch is now 80 power.
+• Thunder Punch is now 80 power.
 • Ice Punch is now 80 power.
 • Strength is now Rock-type with 85 power and 100% accuracy.
 • Waterfall is now 85 power.